GarmanGroup/RIDL/README.md

 - Compose an input file for the job (e.g. input.txt).
 See: *Writing the RIDL input file* section below

+- Check that input data are in a correct format - [see here](#what-data-are-needed-to-run-ridl?)

 - Run on command line ```python runRIDL.py -i input.txt -pco```

 ## Queries